Signs of an abusive relationship

 'My partner isn’t violent all the time – they love me'

-Your violent partner may act lovingly towards you at other times and may truly feel sorry for their horrible behaviour.
-So it might be hard to stay angry and upset with them.
+Your violent partner may act lovingly towards you at other times and may truly feel sorry for their horrible behaviour, so it might be hard to stay angry and upset with them.
 However, there is quite a high chance that their violent behaviour will continue.
 Abusers can be incredibly charming people, especially if they’re trying to make you or others see them in a good light.

 'Things will get better – they didn't mean to hurt me'